-SCM 301 : Sources and Operations
+SCM 301: Sources and Operations

 This online course examines how businesses manage the different levels of sourcing, the risks and benefits of insourcing vs outsourcing, the foundations of lean thinking, and Six Sigma methodology.
 Students will have the opportunity to apply this knowledge by conducting a real-world case study of a product of their choosing.
 This online class has optional live sessions.
-(Prerequisites: SCM 220 - Forecasting and Logistics) Credits 3 Prerequisite Courses SCM 220 Semester Offered
+(Prerequisites: SCM 220 - Forecasting and Logistics)

+SCM 220

-SCM 320 : Supply Chain Management Technologies
+SCM 320: Supply Chain Management Technologies

 This online course looks at the major relevant supply chain technologies and systems that are employed in best-in-class supply chain organizations.
 Students will gain a basic understanding of how information flows throughout the supply chain, how supply chain systems work, and how they make the supply chain more efficient and effective.
 This online class has optional live sessions.
-Credits 3

-Prerequisite Courses SCM 220 SCM 301 Semester Offered Offered at department discretion
+SCM 220

+SCM 301

-SCM 483 : Supply Chain Capstone
+SCM 483: Supply Chain Capstone

 This online course is the culmination of your work as a student of supply chain management.
 Students will be tasked with creating a series of solutions to actual problems faced by a real-world company in delivering their product to consumers.
 By the end of this course, students will have experience in solving real-world supply chain problems and seeing how their solutions compare to the professionals.
 This online class has optional live sessions.
-Credits 3

-Prerequisite Courses SCM 220 SCM 301
+SCM 220 SCM 301

-SML 510 : Critical Issues in Sport Management and Leadership
+SML 510: Critical Issues in Sport Management and Leadership

 Sport management is the convergence of business, sport performance, and regulatory compliance.
 This course will explore emergent challenges across people, policy, and process of sport.
 Students will examine contemporary situations that involve a sport or sport related organization and consider the implications across the individual, group, and marketplace impact.
-Credits 3

-SML 520 : Business of Sport
+SML 520: Business of Sport

 Sport is a multi-billion dollar industry with complex interdependencies of businesses and regulatory agencies.
 This course will examine fundamental business structure, operations and risk management.
 This course will also explore economic climate and policy economic issues raised by the rapid changes in the modern sports world.
 Students will explore sport organization management and leadership challenges across domestic and international contexts.
-Credits 3 really 5

-SML 521 : Finance for Leaders
+SML 521: Finance for Leaders

 Focuses on economic and financial principles required to operate a business.
 Principles are applied to quantitatively analyze financial statements.
 Also, managerial decision-making applications will be presented from the point of view of a firm (microeconomics).
-Credits 3

-SML 522 : Sport Marketing & Public Relations
+SML 522: Sport Marketing & Public Relations

 This course will immerse students into the world of sports marketing and public relations by highlighting issues, controversies, topics, trends, and opportunities within the sports industry.
 The course will take a detailed look at all elements from sports marketing to public relations.
 Concepts such as: newspaper, radio, television, agency, the internet, colleges, provincial, municipal, international sport, and professional sports.
-Credits 3

-- 1. Students have the chemistry content knowledge needed in the 5 foundations. - 2.
-Students will have the skills and knowledge necessary to work safely in a laboratory.
+- Students have the chemistry content knowledge needed in the 5 foundations. - Students will have the skills and knowledge necessary to work safely in a laboratory.
 This PLO must be demonstrated by the end of the 2nd year. - 3.
 Students will be able to effectively discuss chemical concepts orally using appropriate scientific terminology. - 4.
 Students will be able to report scientific data effectively in ACS Standard Format using appropriate scientific terminology. - 5.
-Students demonstrate chemical isolation, purification, and synthesis skills. - 6.
-Students will be able to collect and interpret spectral and chromatographic data.
+Students demonstrate chemical isolation, purification, and synthesis skills. - Students will be able to collect and interpret spectral and chromatographic data.

-CHE 105 : General, Organic and Biochemistry
+CHE 105: General, Organic and Biochemistry